freenas/freenas-docs/userguide/intro.rst

   stopping has been added to
   :menuselection:`System --> Alert Settings`.

-* A :guilabel:`Time Machine` checkbox has been added to :menuselection:`Sharing --> Windows (SMB) Shares --> Add`.
+* The :guilabel:`Time Machine` field has been added to :menuselection:`Sharing --> Windows (SMB) Shares --> Add`.

 * The :guilabel:`Wait to Boot` field in